andyghiuta/promise-performance/README.md

 # Promise performance improvements in Node.js (v8.10.0)

-The script triest to emulate processin a matrix of records.
+The script tries to emulate processing a matrix of records.
 EG:
 ```javascript
 const records = [[1, 2], [3, 4]];
 ```